Introduction

 Why Consultation is A Must

-10 causes of uti | visiting urologist
+10 causes of uti | visiting an MD like a urologist

 Early diagnosis and treatment of UTI is crucial to prevent complications.
 If left untreated, UTI can spread to the kidneys, leading to a more severe infection called pyelonephritis.
 This can cause high fever, back pain, and potentially life-threatening complications.